-A direct comparison of precipitation, especially in higher resolution datasets, is difficult as the conventional metrics are not able to penalise intensity and location errors in a desirable manner (Rossa et al., 2008).
+A direct comparison of precipitation, especially in higherresolution datasets, is difficult as the conventional metrics are not able to penalise intensity and location errors in a desirable manner (Rossa et al., 2008).
 Performance metrics which compare point observations with model estimates averaged over a grid cell are heavily influenced by errors in the spatial pattern and location of rainfall events, even if the average rainfall depths over the local domain are the same.
-This is particularly the case with high-resolution precipitation datasets, and with the analysis of sub-daily periods.
+This is particularly the case with high-resolution precipitation datasets and with the analysis of sub-daily periods.

-To mitigate this problem in a gauge-based evaluation, we adopt an approach that allows for possible timing and displace-155 ment differences in rainfall occurrence.
+To mitigate this problem in a gauge-based evaluation, we adopt an approach that allows for possible timing and displacement differences in rainfall occurrence.
 The approach is similar to the neighbourhood (or "fuzzy") approach used with single observation-neighbourhood forecasts (Ebert, 2008), in which gridded observations were evaluated against gridded forecasts.

-This method accounts for situations where an event defined on the basis of gauge measurements may miss the nearby grid cell resulting in spatial error, and/or appear non-coincident at the nearby grid cell signifying a temporal error.
+This method accounts for situations where an event defined on the basis of gauge measurements may miss the nearby grid cell, resulting in spatial error, and/or appear non-coincident at the nearby grid cell signifying a temporal error.
 For the former case, an evaluation that considers neighbouring grid cells can account for spatial errors.
-For cases involving a time displacement, a moving storm may appear at a neighbouring grid cell at the time-step under consideration, approaching towards the nearby grid cell.
+For cases involving a time displacement, a moving storm may appear at a neighbouring grid cell at the time step under consideration, approaching the nearby grid cell.

 To account for these different types of errors, we employ an analysis that explicitly considers the occurrence and timing of rainfalls at neighbouring grid cells.
-This evaluation is undertaken by selecting large rainfall events (greater than 10mm/day) in the gauge dataset.
-The cumulative fraction of rainfall over the day is computed for the gauge and the nearest neighbouring grid where, f_i is the fraction of daily rainfall occurring at ith hour.
+This evaluation is undertaken by selecting large rainfall events (greater than 10 mm d^{-1}) in the gauge dataset.
+The cumulative fraction of rainfall over the day is computed for the gauge and the nearest neighbouring grid (Eq.

-(Eq.
 1).
 The squared difference in the fraction of cumulative rainfall occurring in each hour between the gauge and reanalysis rainfalls is then averaged to provide an error score (Eq.
 2).